danil625/create-nginx-website/README.md

 The main idea is to create the PHP (at this point) websites which will work as **isolated "users"**.
 We're using PHP-FPM and `fastcgi_pass`-ing the requests to the *separate* php-fpm-sockets, running as separate users.

+### Usage:

+`./create-website.sh`

+Or if the file hasn't become executable on your side, run it with `bash`:

+`bash create-website.sh`

+It will ask you just 2 things: _username_ and website's _domain name_

+In order to use the prepared templates for some CMSs, just start the script (it should be a symlink) from the folder e.g. 'bitrix':

+`cd bitrix && ./create-website.sh`

+### Description

 The permissions model is as follows:
 * a Unix user is created for every website (e.g. 'website1')
 * a primary Unix group (with the same name - 'website1') is also created for it